Management reporting

 Net income and net profit are the same and you can use the terms interchangeably.

-"Net profit" might feel like a more clear term to use, as "income" in common vernacular refers to "money paid" while "profit" is generally closer to "money you get to keep," but there's no hard and fast rule.
+"Net profit" might feel like a clearer term to use, as "income" in common vernacular refers to "money paid" while "profit" is generally closer to "money you get to keep," but there's no hard and fast rule.

 Use which one feels more natural.